yaronetokayer/pygtfcode/README.md

 ### Plotting

-There are two plotting functions that are imported with the `pygtfcode` package:
+There are three plotting functions that are imported with the `pygtfcode` package:

 The `plot_time_evolution()` function plots the evolution of system-wide parameters over time.
 It can plot any of the columns in the `time_evolution.txt` output.